vincentserpoul/playwithsql/README.md

 ## Disclaimer

 the benchmark comparison is for very specific use case:
-* Golang 1.8.1
+* Golang 1.8.3
 * Containerized DBs, latest versions
 * Specific schemas
 * Used configurations
-* GCP as cloud provider
+* GCP as cloud provider (or local, until docker for GCP is allowing experimental)
 * n1-standard-1 as machine type

 Hence, they can't be used to affirm that this or this db is better.